 Taxpayers who are not registered for the CAT must register first before filing any return.
 If a person is unsure of how to register, it is advisable to register as a combined taxpayer group, as any election to consolidate is binding for eight calendar quarters.
 Requests to change registration status should be made by submitting the form CAT ES.

 Taxpayers with taxable gross receipts in excess of $1 million are required to file and pay on a quarterly basis and to make the annual minimum tax payment.
 Other taxpayers file annually and pay the annual minimum tax.

-- Ohio Business Gateway (OBG) - The Ohio Business Gateway offers electronic registration and filing tools for the CAT, sales tax, employer withholding, unemployment compensation, workers' compensation, and municipal income taxes for nearly 500 cities and villages.
+- Ohio Business Gateway (OBG) - The Ohio Business Gateway offers electronic registration and filing tools for the CAT, financial institutions tax (FIT), petroleum activity tax (PAT), sales tax, employer withholding, unemployment compensation, workers' compensation, and municipal income taxes for nearly 500 cities and villages.

 - TeleFile - TeleFile is a quick and easy method to file and pay your CAT annual tax return.
 The phone number for our TeleFile system is 1.800.697.0440.
 In order to get started, all you need is a touch-tone telephone and your CAT information.
 One requirement for TeleFile is that you are registered for a CAT account.
 Payment can be made by electronic check.